CarInsurance.com Insights

 Can you register a car online in New York?

 Yes, online car registration in New York is available.
-You’ll need your registration (plate) number, registration class, the last name of the person on the registration (or business name) and a credit or pinless debit card to pay the fee.
+You’ll need your registration (plate) number, registration class, the last name of the person on the registration (or business name) and a credit card or (pinless) debit card to pay the fee.

 Can you register and insure a car with a permit in New York?